jdhenke/logic-model/README.md

 r2 = Con(c3, c1)  # read: c3 refutes c1
 ```

-NOTE: Pros and Cons are not Claims, they are Relations.

 But here's the kicker: **Relations are Assertions!**

 And because Relations operate on Assertions, they can operate on other Relations!